Density spikes near black holes in self-interacting dark matter halos and indirect detection constraints: Introduction

-In this work, we study the dark matter distribution near a black hole in self-interacting dark matter (SIDM), see~\cite{Tulin:2017ara} for a recent review.
+In this work, we study indirect detection constraints on dark matter spikes in self-interacting dark matter (SIDM), see~\cite{Tulin:2017ara} for a recent review.
 In this scenario, dark matter has strong self-interactions that can thermalize the inner halo over cosmological timescales~\cite{Dave:2000ar,Vogelsberger:2012ku,Rocha:2012jg,Peter:2012jh,Zavala:2012us,Vogelsberger:2015gpr,Fischer:2020uxh}.
 Recent studies show that SIDM is favored for explaining diverse dark matter distributions over a wide range of galactic systems~\cite{Kaplinghat:2015aga,Kamada:2016euw,Creasey:2016jaq,Ren:2018jpt,Kaplinghat:2019svz,Sameie:2019zfo,Kahlhoefer:2019oyt,Yang:2020iya,Sagunski:2020spe,Andrade:2020lqq}, implying that the inner region of dark halos might be indeed thermalized.
-We assume that dark matter particles follow an isothermal distribution, which is well justified for SIDM halos, and show that a central black hole induces a density spike with the power law $\rho(r)\propto r^{-3/2}$; see also~\cite{Gondolo:1999ef}.
-If dark matter annihilations occur, a weak density cusp could form with $\rho(r)\propto r^{-1/2}$ within the spike as in the CDM case.
-We apply these results to Draco and derive Fermi-LAT gamma-ray constraints on the annihilation cross section for both SIDM and CDM halo models, inferred from fits to stellar kinematic data of Draco~\cite{Kaplinghat:2019svz}.
-For the SIDM halo, the predicted signal flux is insensitive to the black hole mass unless it is larger than $\sim10^{7}~\rm{M_{\odot}}$, which is unlikely for dwarf galaxies like Draco.
-Thus, the satellites of the Milky Way could contain central black holes with intermediate masses $\sim600~{\rm M_\odot}$ as expected in the black hole-host galaxy relation~\cite{Tremaine:2002js}, while their host halos are still composed of thermal relic dark matter.
-We will further show that observations from the M87 galaxy, which hosts a supermassive black hole, do not generally exclude thermal relic dark matter for SIDM, in contrast to the CDM case~\cite{Lacroix:2015lxa,Lacroix:2016qpq}.
-Interestingly, M87 remains a promising target for probing the SIDM spike for light dark matter with data from the Event Horizon Telescope.
+Ref.~\cite{Shapiro:2014oha} uses a conduction fluid model and derives density profiles of SIDM particles bound to a black hole.
+For a Coulomb-like self-interaction, a central black hole can induce a density spike of $\rho(r)\propto r^{-7/4}$, which is shallower than the CDM one $\rho(r)\propto r^{-7/3}$.
+We apply these results to Draco, the Milky Way and M87, and derive upper limits on the annihilation cross section.
+We will show in SIDM Draco could contain central black holes with intermediate masses $\sim600~{\rm M_\odot}$ as expected in the black hole-host galaxy relation~\cite{Tremaine:2002js}, while the halo is still composed of thermal relic dark matter.
+And the upper limits can be weakened by factors of $\sim10^7$ and $10^3$ for the Milky Way and M87, respectively.
+We will also show that M87 could be a promising target for probing SIDM spikes with data from the Event Horizon Telescope (EHT).

 The rest of the paper is organized as follows.
 In Sec.
-II, we introduce the SIDM halo model and calculate profiles for dark matter spikes.
+II, we review density profiles of SIDM spikes near a black hole.
 In Sec.
 III, we derive Fermi-LAT constraints on the annihilation cross section and the black hole mass for Draco.
 In Sec.
-IV, we discuss implications for M87.
+IV, we discuss implications for the Milky Way and M87.
 We conclude in Sec.
 V.